 "The legacy of Canada's formative years continues to shape the issues we face today: identity and inclusion, equality and freedom," CMHR president and CEO John Young said today at a media preview of the exhibition.
 "Our own history teaches us the fragile nature of human rights and why we need to defend and promote them."

 1867: Rebellion & Confederation is located in the Museum's Level 1 Gallery, with entry included in the price of general admission.
-A smaller, travelling version of the CMH exhibition runs at the New Iceland Heritage Museum in Gimli from January 30 to March 17, 2017.
-The Manitoba Museum opens its exhibition Legacies of Confederation: A New Look at Manitoba History on February 9, 2017, using its priceless collection to explore Confederation's impact on the people and land of the Red River settlement.
+A smaller, travelling version of the CMH exhibition runs at the New Iceland Heritage Museum - will open in a new tab in Gimli from January 30 to March 17, 2017.
+The Manitoba Museum - will open in a new tab opens its exhibition Legacies of Confederation: A New Look at Manitoba History on February 9, 2017, using its priceless collection to explore Confederation's impact on the people and land of the Red River settlement.

 More than 100 objects and artifacts are featured in 1867: Rebellion & Confederation.
 Here are a few examples: